ritaram3000/School-District-Analysis/README.md

-# school-data-analysis
+# School-District-Analysis
-Module 4 School data analysis using jupyter notebook and conda.
+Module 4 School District Analysis using jupyter notebook and conda.